umans-tech/issue-solver-bots/docs/gitlab-ci-setup.md

 This is useful for creating a placeholder merge request that the agent will populate with code changes based on the description.

+#### Steps

+1. **Create a New Merge Request**

+    - Ensure the merge request description contains a clear and detailed description of the issue to be resolved.

+2. **Do Not Include Any File Changes**

+    - The merge request should not include any changes to files.
+The agent will handle code changes.

+3. **Submit the Merge Request**

+    - Upon submission, the `solve-issues` job will be triggered automatically.

+> 💡 **Tip:** Use the merge request title to summarize the issue, which will be used in commit messages.

 ### Manual Trigger